 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Alfresco views enterprise content management (ECM) and business process management (BPM) as tightly related activities, and that's reflected in its two application suites.
-Alfresco One is an ECM product and document management platform that includes Alfresco on premises; the software as a service version, Alfresco in the Cloud; and a mobile version, Alfresco Mobile.
-Alfresco Activiti is a workflow and BPM platform that can be used by developers and administrators, or directly by end users.
+Alfresco views enterprise content management and business process management as tightly related activities, and that's reflected in its two application suites.
+Alfresco One is a content and product and document management platform that includes Alfresco on premises; the software as a service version, Alfresco in the Cloud; and a mobile version, Alfresco Mobile.
+Alfresco Activiti is a workflow and business process management platform that can be used by developers and administrators, or directly by end users.

 - Access controls for setting user and group permissions that limit who can read or modify documents.